 You can continue to pursue the Literature subject at a greater depth at the 'A' Level.
-Students seeking admission to junior colleges (JCs) will need to include the Combined Humanities grade for their L1R5 aggregate computation.
+Students seeking admission to Junior Colleges (JCs) will need to include the Combined Humanities grade for their L1R4 aggregate computation.

-To pursue a polytechnic diploma, the Combined Humanities grade counts as one of the relevant subjects in computing the L1R4 aggregate.
+To pursue a polytechnic diploma, the Combined Humanities grade may count as a subject in computing the ELR2B2 aggregate.
 Students who studied English Literature will also have an advantage in humanities, media and communication courses that involve the purposeful and creative use of English language.